jfnavarro/st_viewer/README.md

 * Build from the source (Currently Qt does not support Visual Studio 2015)

     - You can use the Cygwin based script called build_cygwin.sh to build it from the Cygwin terminal.
-    Make sure the script is configured to the paths of your Visual Studio, Qt and and that the architecture is set to the one in your system (32 or 64) as well as the cmake variables (listed above)
+    Make sure the script is configured to the paths of your Visual Studio, Qt and QCustompllot and that the architecture is set to the one in your system (32 or 64) as well as the CMake variables (listed above)

     - Make a directory for the script to copy the build artifacts to.
 For example ‘st_bin’.